mozilla/uniffi-rs/docs/adr/0002-serialize-complex-datatypes.md

 * Good, because we're familiar with this approach from our existing components.
 * Good, because Protocol Buffers exist and have decent tooling for generating serialization code in our various target languages.
-* Good, because it's hard to mis-handle the data in a way that introduces memory-safety issues.
+* Good, because it's hard to mishandle the data in a way that introduces memory-safety issues.
 * Bad, because we'd be calling the protobuf code-generator from inside our own code-generator, which seems like a very complex setup.
 * Bad, because there's likely to be a noticeable serialization-related performance overhead.